How to Improve Wi-Fi and Bluetooth Signals for Yale Wi-Fi Bridges

 The required distance from your wireless router depends on many variables, including the model of the router, its distance from the Yale Wi-Fi Bridge, the overall speed of your internet connection, physical obstacles, etc. A good rule of thumb is to make sure your smartphone shows a full set of Wi-Fi “bars” at the location of the Yale Wi-Fi Bridge.

-In order to get an accurate picture of your Yale Wi-Fi Bridge current performance, you can check the signal levels of both the Bluetooth and Wi-Fi connections.
-These level readings are located in your Yale Wi-Fi Bridge’s settings.
+In order to get an accurate picture of your Connect Wi-Fi Bridge's current performance, you can check the signal levels of both the Bluetooth and Wi-Fi connections.
+These readings are located in your Wi-Fi Bridge’s settings.

-How to check the signal levels of your Yale Wi-Fi Bridge:
+How to check the signal levels of your Yale Connect Wi-Fi Bridge:

 The signal levels are listed in the app in the event that you are experiencing an issue with your Yale Wi-Fi Bridge.
 If everything in your system is working fine, but the signal levels in your app are poor, disregard the signal levels.

-If functionality is poor and one or both of your Bridge’s signal levels are poor, you can move the Bridge to another working AC power socket closer to the weaker signal.
-The goal is to find a position that gives the Bridge both a Bluetooth and Wi-Fi connection strength of “Good” or “Excellent”.
-(Occasionally a socket slightly further away will work better - for best performance, try more than one nearby socket and compare the performance).
+If functionality and your Bridge’s signal levels are poor, you can move the Bridge to another working AC power socket.
+The goal is to find a position that gives the Bridge a quality Bluetooth and Wi-Fi connection strength.
+Occasionally a socket slightly further away will work better - for best performance, try more than one nearby socket and compare the performance.

 When moving your Bridge to a new location, unplug the unit from its AC socket and plug it into a new one.
-Make sure NOT to press the button on the front of the Yale Bridge while plugged in - this will factory reset the device and you will have to set it up again to work with your Smart Lock.
-Once the Bridge is plugged into a new socket and the green LED has stopped blinking, check the signal levels.
-You may repeat this process with a new AC socket until your bridge’s signal levels are improved.
+Make sure NOT to press the button on the front of the Connect Wi-Fi Bridge while plugged in - this will factory reset the device and you will have to set it up again to work with your Smart Lock.
+Once the Bridge is plugged into a new socket and the green LED has stopped blinking, check the signal level.
+You may repeat this process with a new AC socket until your Bridges signal level is improved.

 If the Bridge fails connecting to the network at setup, find the closest socket to your router and try setting up the Bridge there.
-If you are able to get your Yale Wi-Fi Bridge online when it’s closer to your router, this indicates a network issue.
+If you are then able to get your Yale Wi-Fi Bridge online when it’s closer to your router, this indicates an issue with the strength of your routers Wi-Fi signal.

 Depending on your current setup, moving the location of your home wireless router closer to the location of your Yale Wi-Fi Bridge may dramatically increase its connection strength.